 A light jacket.
 The temperature changes quickly in the mountains and I regretted not bringing a light jacket on this hike.

-All in all, we had a lot of fun on the Cathedral Spires Hike.
-So much fun that we were inspired to film not one, but three Movement Postcards on the trail.
+All in all, we had a lot of fun on this hike.
+The views of the Black Hills were spectacular!
+We had so much fun that we were inspired to film not one, but three Movement Postcards on the trail.

 Have you hiked Custer State Park?
 What is your favorite trail?
 Let us know in the comments!